Discover Your Fire

 There is tremendous diversity in Asia, with more than 40 countries and more ethnicities than countries themselves:

-- Central Asians: Afghani, Armenian, Azerbaijani, Georgians, Kazakh, Kyrgyz, Tajik, Turkmen, Uzbek
+- Central Asians: Afghan, Armenian, Azerbaijani, Georgians, Kazakh, Kyrgyz, Tajik, Turkmen, Uzbek

 - East Asians: Chinese, Japanese, Korean, Okinawan, Taiwanese, Tibetan, Mongolian